 Woopra needs to be able to take whatever information is available about a person performing the action in an incoming track request and use it to determine, with the highest accuracy possible, which other actions this person has performed and, thus to which profile the incoming actions belong.

 If a user is coming anonymously to your website, all you have is a cookie, which is conceptually, a device ID pointing to that browser on that machine.
-It will be the same next time the person visits your site from that machine and that browser, but if they visit from a different browser, or on their phone for instance, you will have a new cookie.
-So Woopra needs to be able to use multiple cookies to eventually refer to one person, assuming that one day you find out who that person is and can associate all their devices to them.
+It will be the same next time the person visits your site from that machine and that browser, but if they visit from a different browser, or on their phone, for instance, you will have a new cookie.
+So Woopra needs to be able to use multiple cookies to eventually refer to one person, assuming that one day you find out who that person is and can associate all their devices with them.

 Similarly, you may have an incoming "Email Sent" event from your email marketing tool that is not from a browser and has no cookie.
 This event has an email address--another major identifier.
 Woopra needs to eventually (when the person signs in with that email address on their browser with that cookie they had in the past) be able to consider the actions performed by cookie 1, cookie 2, and email 1 all to belong to the same profile.